Best Colleges in Nevada

 Most popular degrees in Nevada

-In Nevada the most popular degrees are Registered Nursing, Psychology, and Hospitality Management.
+In Nevada the most popular degrees are Registered Nursing, General Psychology, and Business Administration.
 To create this list, we complied and analyzed data from IPEDS and College Scorecard.

 They both provide information on how many graduates each program has annually.
 The list below is both undergraduate- and graduate-level programs.